mmghannam/russcip-talk/main.typ

   #text(size: 10pt)[by Mohammed Ghannam (#link("https://github.com/mmghannam")[#text(blue)[\@mmghannam]])]
 ]

-#components.adaptive-columns(outline(indent: 1em))
+// #components.adaptive-columns(outline(indent: 1em))

 /* ---------------------------------------------------- */

 == How it started?

-- Late 2022: Learning Rust on the side.
+- Late 2022: Learning Rust in my free time.
 - Rust is great, it would be amazing to use SCIP from Rust.
 - `good_lp` issue to add support for SCIP.